project-ubin/ubin-corda/README.md

 This step does the following:

 - Delete everything in /app/corda/plugins
-- Copy all files from Node 0's /home/azureuser/deploy to the target node's /app/corda/plugins folder
+- Copy all plugins file from deployment node (VM Node 0) to the target node's /app/corda/plugins folder
 - Restart Corda and webserver in the node
 - Repeat for selected Nodes